Keeper-Security/Commander/README.md

 * Rotate passwords on service accounts or other targets
 * Integrate Keeper into your existing backend systems
 * Schedule and automate commands
+* Initiate remote connections (such as SSH and RDP)

 ### Installation - Linux and Mac